jimstudt/sbi-weather/README.md

 - BME280 pressure, humidity, temperature.
 The temperature accuracy isn't great. and is subject to self-heating.
-- Anemometer and direction from, hmm, I"ll have to look that up.
+- Anemometer and direction froma LaCrosse TX23U wind sensor.
 This will need a PIO state machine to record the bit stream timing for decoding.
 - Maybe three or so one-wire temperature sensors to put on sunny side, shady side, and one in the ground?